markuskowa/nartool/README.md

 * Check which contents are available from other caches
 * Fetch nar/narinfo files from other caches
 * re-compress nar files
+* Sparse copy from a Nix store to a binary cache